 Mother, child dead after tornado touches down in Caddo Parish

-CADDO PARISH - Two people, a mother and her young son, died after a tornado touched down in Keithville late Tuesday night.
+KEITHVILLE - A mother and her 8-year-old son died after a tornado touched down in north Louisiana late Tuesday night.

-The Caddo Parish Sheriff's Office reported it would continue to search for any unknown victims.
+The Caddo Parish Sheriff's Office reported it would continue to search for any other victims.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.